ArceLopera/ArceLopera.github.io/_products/3_SciHealth.md

 ### Biometric Monitoring Systems
-I have developed various research projects aiming at the design and development of novel interfaces such as wearable, elastic, tactile, gesture-based, mobile, biometric and/or seamless interfaces between users and computers.
+I have developed various research projects aiming at the design and development of novel interfaces such as wearable, elastic, tactile, gesture-based, mobile, biometric, and/or seamless interfaces between users and computers.
 While prototype testing will focus on user engagement, the development of the interfaces favored natural interaction with users by using biometrics and/or behavioral pattern recognition using signal processing and analysis.
 These projects included both hardware and software development.